shwetaagrey/Superstore-Sales-Profit-Visualization-Suite/README.md

 The “Sales by Year” visualization lacks clarity in differentiating between the years, which may lead to misinterpretation of the data.

 # Solution:
 Implement distinct color schemes or enhance the labeling for each year to improve data distinction and readability.
-This will enable users to quickly discern the sales trends for each year at a glance.

 # Problem Statement:
-While the “Profit as per Quarter” graph shows an upward trend, it does not explain the underlying factors contributing to this increase.
+While the “Profit as per Quarter” graph shows an upward trend, explain the underlying factors contributing to this increase.

 # Solution:
-Introduce a feature that allows users to click on data points to view detailed annotations or a summary of strategic actions taken in each quarter that influenced the profit margins.
+“Profit as per Quarter” allows users to click on data points to view detailed annotations or a summary of strategic actions taken in each quarter that influenced the profit margins.
 This contextual information can help users understand what drives profit changes.

 # Problem Statement:
-The dashboard currently does not offer filters for granular analysis, such as by specific states or product categories.
+The dashboard currently does offer filters for granular analysis, such as by specific states or product categories.

 # Solution:
-Add interactive filters for users to tailor the dashboard view according to specific criteria like state, category, or other relevant parameters.
-This will enable a more detailed and personalized analysis, catering to the diverse needs of the users.
+The dashboard view according to specific criteria like state, category, or other relevant parameters.